Technologicat/unpythonic/macro_extras/README.md

 ``insist`` and ``deny`` are not really macros; they are just the functions from ``unpythonic.amb``, re-exported for convenience.

+### Note

+We also provide ``forall_simple``, based purely on AST transformation, with real lexical variables.
+This is essentially Haskell's do-notation for Python, specialized to the List monad.

+In the future, we may replace the current ``forall`` macro with this version.
+From the user perspective, the only difference is in error reporting; the function-based ``forall`` must internally simulate lexical scoping, whereas ``forall_simple`` just borrows Python's.
+In the function-based version, an undefined name will raise ``AttributeError``, whereas in ``forall_simple``, it will raise ``NameError``.

 ## ``λ``: because in the UTF-8 age λ ought to be called λ